Parvez Ahmed Shahid: Bank of Credit and Commerce International

 Upon completing his education, Shahid joined BCCI in 1973 in Abu Dhabi, UAE.
 He assumed the role of Head of Central Support Office for Global Treasury Operations, United Kingdom from 1984 to 1986, after which he returned to Abu Dhabi and was given the charge as the bank's Joint Executive In-Charge of Treasury.
-Shahid resigned from the bank in June 1991 due to personal reasons and moved back to his country of birth the same year.
+Shahid resigned from the bank in June 1991 for personal reasons and moved back to his country of birth the same year.
 Notable people who have worked with Shahid at BCCI are:

 Consultancy

 From 1992 until 1996, Shahid worked as a consultant and managed a trading company along with some of his friends.